 - Stock options

-- Stick purchases allowed under an employee stock purchase program
+- Stock purchases allowed under an employee stock purchase plan

 The following individuals can all have their securities registered with a Form S-8 filing: